4 DAYS FROM $1,599

 This afternoon, enjoy another fascinating lecture on board.

 Cruising coastal Brazil

 Treat yourself to more of your ship’s amenities as you cruise Brazil’s lush coast.
 Take advantage of this time to read a book from our library or enjoy a soothing massage at the spa.
 The time is yours!
-As you approach Uruguay, our onboard lecturer continues to astonish you and our chefs will continue to amaze you with their culinary expertise.
+As you approach Uruguay, our onboard lecturer continues to astonish you, while our chefs will keep surprising you with their culinary expertise.

 Lifestyles of the rich and famous in Punta del Este

-After your Punta del Este explorations, learn about more cultural treasures of Uruguay during an onboard lecture.
+After your Punta del Este explorations, learn about Uruguay’s cultural treasures during an onboard lecture.

 Uncover the international spirit of Montevideo

 Around breakfast time, arrive in Montevideo, consistently ranked at the top of “quality of life” lists among Latin American cities.
 Get acquainted with the vibrant and sophisticated cultural capital on a far-reaching city tour that takes in the major monuments, parks, and gardens.
 At Independence Square, begin a walking tour that features the cathedral, City Hall, the Government House, and the renowned Solis Theater.
 Then, drive along the celebrated 18 de Julio Avenue, stopping to view the Legislative Palace, built with 52 types of local marble and 12 different kinds of wood.
 Continue to El Prado, an elegant neighborhood of sprawling botanical gardens and colonial mansions.
 At the Plaza Virgilio, enjoy sweeping views of the city.